 Option 2:

-Mandating sending a neighbour report in beacons at 2.4/5GHz to collect BSSID, operating band/channel, indication of collocation and more information.
+Mandating sending a neighbor report in beacons at 2.4/5GHz to collect BSSID, operating band/channel, indication of collocation and more information.

 Either the information is complete or the AP provides a way for the STA to request more information (all the information it gets by doing active scanning at 6GHz), but through the collocated AP at 2.4/5GHz.